-The Ceramic Plugin adds support for storing and retrieving credentials on Ceramic.
+The Ceramic Plugin adds support for storing and retrieving credentials on .
 It exposes the ability to publish and read from Ceramic, as well as providing access to a Ceramic client object with a did attached to it.

-This plugin implements the Read and Store Planes.
+This plugin implements the and Planes.

 Install